Import from Sketch or Figma

 - Blending Modes: Flinto doesn’t support blending modes, you can flatten groups with layers that use blending modes in order to preserve the effect.

-After sending designs to Flinto from Sketch, you may find yourself updating your source Sketch file.
+After sending designs to Flinto from Sketch or Figma, you may find yourself updating your source designs.
 To send those changes to Flinto, repeat the same process you used initially.
 Your Flinto file will be updated and links will be maintained.

 New layers will be added, and deleted layers will be removed.
 Newly added artboards will be added as new screens but deleted artboards will be left as screens within Flinto, leaving you the option to delete them manually.